 CIS Implementation Group 2

 Organizations that fit into the IG2 category are responsible for having dedicated cybersecurity teams for protecting information security and IT systems.
-Typically, these companies operate on a medium-scale scale and store sensitive data to clients and the organization.
+Typically, these companies operate on a medium-scale scale and store sensitive information regarding clients and the organization.
 Additionally, they contain multiple departments with varying levels of risk profiles.
 One primary concern in this IG is the loss of public confidence if a breach happens.
 While they can often withstand short interruptions of service, IG2 helps security teams cope with a higher operational complexity level.

 CIS Implementation Group 3